 which can be used to alter the deployment of the feature.
 These properties may be

 configured into each Operation Builder by calling the withVariables(Map) method.
-The supplied Map
+The supplied Map contains the

 keys and values that will override the variables in the Feature.